weglot/core-talent-assessment/README.md

   <br>
 </h1>

-Hello and welcome on Weglot Talent Assessment !
+Hello and welcome on Weglot Talent Assessment!

-This PHP test will ask you to implement simple encoding algorithms and tests them with Phpunit.
+This PHP test will ask you to implement a simple encoding algorithm and a translator, then use Phpunit to test your code.

 Requirements:
 * Git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)